LaMitaOne/PicShow-Extended/README.md

 # PicShow-Extended
 Extended version of the popular Delphi PicShow component with a total of 189 transition effects (original had 176).
-# PicShow Extended – 189 Transition Effects

-**Extended version of the popular Delphi PicShow component with a total of 189 transition effects (original had 176).**

 ## About This Project

 This library is based on **PicShow 4.20** by Mohammad Hossein Daneshpajouh (DelphiArea).